Lavender oil is well-known for its many uses such as treating human anxiety and other ailments, but is lavender oil safe for dogs?

 The smaller your dog, the more you will need to dilute the mixture.
 Consult with your vet on the right dilution level for your dog.

-2. Let Your Canine Smell the Mixture
+2. Let Your Dog Smell the Mixture

 Once you’ve properly diluted the oil, let your dog smell it.
 Monitor your dog’s reaction to see if it’s safe to continue.